Skip to content

 • A medical nexus (link) between the current diagnosis and the in-service event, injury, or illness.

-2. How Does the VA Rate Eating Disorders?
+2. How the VA Rates Eating Disorders

 The VA rates eating disorders at 0%, 10%, 30%, 60%, and 100%.
 You can find the eating disorder VA rating under 38 CFR § 4.130, Schedule of Ratings – Mental Disorders, Rating Formula for Eating Disorders.

-The VA solely includes anorexia (DC 9520) and bulimia (DC 9521) in this section, but the rating criteria remains the same for other eating disorders.
+The VA solely includes anorexia (DC 9520) and bulimia (DC 9521) in this section, but the rating criteria remain the same for other eating disorders.
 In addition, the following information pertains to determining a binge eating disorder VA rating.

 • 100% – self-induced weight loss to less than 80 percent of expected minimum weight, with incapacitating episodes of at least six weeks total duration per year and requiring hospitalization more than twice a year for parenteral nutrition or tube feeding